Charlie Brown: 1960s

 In the 1960s, the Peanuts comic strip entered what most readers consider to be its Golden Age, reaching its peak in popularity, becoming well known in numerous countries, with the strip reaching 355 million readers.

 In 1965, the Coca-Cola Company approached Lee Mendelson about sponsoring a Peanuts Christmas television special.
 The next day Mendelson called Schulz and proposed a Christmas special featuring Charlie Brown and the Peanuts characters, in which he would collaborate with both Schulz and Melendez.
 Titled A Charlie Brown Christmas, the special was first broadcast by the CBS network on December 9, 1965.
 The special's primary goal is showing "the true meaning of Christmas".
 Before A Charlie Brown Christmas was broadcast, several of those involved in the special's creation were worried that it might be poorly received, with its unorthodox soundtrack and overt religious message; however, it turned out to be a huge success, with the number of homes watching the special an estimated 15,490,000, placing it at number two in the ratings, behind Bonanza on NBC.
 The special's music score made an equally pervasive impact on viewers who would later perform jazz, among them David Benoit and George Winston.
 A Charlie Brown Christmas was honored with both an Emmy and Peabody Award.

 The success of A Charlie Brown Christmas was followed by the creation of a second CBS television special, Charlie Brown's All-Stars, which was originally broadcast on June 8, 1966.
 A third CBS Peanuts special was broadcast on October 27, 1966: the Halloween-themed It's the Great Pumpkin, Charlie Brown.

 The stage adaptation of a concept album titled You're a Good Man, Charlie Brown, based on Charlie Brown, Snoopy, Lucy, Linus, Schroeder, and Patty, went into rehearsal in New York City on February 10, 1967.
-Prior to its opening, the musical had no actual libretto; it was several vignettes with dialogue adapted from Peanuts strips and a musical number for each one.
-Since Patty was such a weakly defined character in Schulz's strip, she became a composite character in the musical, with much of her material originating with Violet and Frieda in the strip.
+Before its opening, the musical had no actual libretto; it was several vignettes with dialogue adapted from Peanuts strips and a musical number for each one.
 On March 7, 1967, the musical premiered off-Broadway at Theatre 80 in the East Village, featuring Gary Burghoff as Charlie Brown.

 On December 4, 1969, A Boy Named Charlie Brown, the first feature-length animated film based on Peanuts was released.
 The film was a box office success, earning 6 million dollars at the box office, against its 1 million dollar budget.
 The film was generally well received by critics.